JaysonOpondo/password_generator/README.md

 2. Function:
 The code has a function named generate_password that creates a password.
-By default, the password length is set to 12 characters, but you can choose a different length if you want.
+The password length is set to 12 characters by default, but you can choose a different length if you want.

 3. Character Pool:
 The code combines: